Directly to the content

 What is resveratrol?

-Resveratrol is an antioxidant moleculethat belongs to the group of secondary plant substances and there to the polyphenols .
-In general, secondary plant substances are plant hormones or colorants, fragrances, aromas or antibodies that ensure the survival of their producers.
-Studies have shown that polyphenols have antioxidant and anti-inflammatory properties.
-Resveratrol is also discussed in research work by David Sinclair as a longevity molecule.
+Resveratrol is a antioxidant molecule, which belongs to the group of secondary plant compounds and there to the Polyphenols counts.
+In general, secondary plant compounds are plant hormones or pigments, fragrances, aromas, or defense substances that ensure the survival of their producers.
+Polyphenols Studies have shown antioxidant and anti-inflammatory properties.
+Resveratrol is used in research by David Sinclair also discussed as a longevity molecule.

 Trans-resveratrol – bioavailable twin

 Resveratrol can exist in two structural forms (isomers): trans-resveratrol and cis-resveratrol.
-The two forms differ only by a small chemical subtlety in the molecular structure, but this has significant consequences.
-Trans-resveratrol has been shown in studies to be more stable and more bioavailable, which means that our body can absorb and utilize the molecule more efficiently.
+The two forms differ only in a minor chemical detail in their molecular structure, which, however, has significant consequences.
+Trans-resveratrol has proven to be more stable and better bioavailable in studies., which means that our body can absorb and utilize the molecule more efficiently.

-High wine consumption and greasy food is common in France - how does that fit together?
+High wine consumption and fatty food are common in France - how does that fit together?

 Oxidative stress as a stumbling block

-Every day, our body is confronted with "oxidative stress".
-This refers to an excess of oxygen radicals that arise as a result of natural metabolic processes.
-Due to their chemical composition, free radicals are highly reactive and therefore like to form bonds with other molecules - regardless of whether they are already in a liaison or not.
-As a result, they can damage cellular structures such as the cell membrane, proteins and even DNA, the blueprint of our body.
+Our bodies are confronted with "oxidative stress" every day.
+This refers to an excess of free radicals, which arises from natural metabolic processes.
+Due to their chemical composition, free radicals are highly reactive, readily forming bonds with other molecules – regardless of whether these molecules are already bonded or not.
+As a result, they can damage cellular structures such as the cell membrane, proteins, and even DNA, the blueprint of our bodies.

-Oxygen radicals are not per se destructive, however.
-In normal amounts, they help in the defense against pathogens such as bacteria or viruses.
-In sano there is therefore a balance between the benefits and harms of free radicals.
+However, oxygen radicals are not per se Destructive.
+In normal amounts, they help defend against pathogens such as bacteria or viruses.
+In sano There is therefore a balance between the benefits and harm of free radicals.

-If this balancing act fails and too many oxygen radicals are produced in a short period of time, we have various coping mechanisms at our disposal.
-In addition to the classic repair mechanisms of the cell, there is the antioxidant protective shield.
-These include molecules such as resveratrol, which have a direct or indirect antioxidant effect.
+If this balancing act fails and too many oxygen radicals are produced in a short time, we have various coping mechanisms at our disposal.
+In addition to the cell's classic repair mechanisms, there is the antioxidant protective shield.
+This includes molecules like resveratrol, which have a direct or indirect antioxidant effect..

-The direct antioxidant effect - what is an antioxidant
+The direct antioxidant effect – What is a antioxidant?

 The indirect antioxidant effect